KSAs for Fiber Optic Technicians

 Hardware

-Optical power testing
+Optical power and system testing

 Fiber Optic Network Design